 This filing also contains a Motion for Protective Treatment of Confidential Information in accordance with Rule 1.3(H) of the Commission's Rules of Practice and Procedure and R.I.
 Gen. Laws § 38-2-2(4).
-National Grid seeks protection from public disclosure of confidential information contained in the appendices to the attached report.
+National Grid seeks protection from public disclosure of confidential information contained in the appendices to the 2023 Report, which is attached to Mr. McCusker's direct testimony as Exhibit NG-1.
 In compliance with Rule 1.3(H), National Grid is providing the Commission with one complete, unredacted copy of the confidential materials in a sealed envelope marked "Contains Confidential Materials - Do Not Release," and has included redacted copies of the materials for the public filing.